kestra-io/docs/content/blogs/2024-04-20-top-10-cool-features-I-love-about-kestra.md

 ![dashboard](/blogs/2024-04-20-top-10-cool-features-I-love-about-kestra/dashboard.png)

-The dashboards are also provided with every flow and every namespace(EE specific feature).
-If you figure out any abnormalities in the global dashboard, you can easily zero in on any flow or namespace, and dive deeper by going to the dashboards of the corresponding flow or namespace.
+Every flow and namespace (EE-specific feature) are also provided with dashboards.
+If you find any abnormalities in the global dashboard, you can easily dive deeper by going to the dashboards of the corresponding flow or namespace.

 ## 4. Inputs